-No, the Camp is designed for children who are blind, visually impaired or deaf-blind, regardless of their degree of athleticism.
-At Camp, youth will:
+No, camp is designed for children who are blind, visually impaired or deaf-blind, regardless of their degree of athleticism.
+At camp, youth will: